Lambda-Null/stashify/README.md

 	> adir.files.map(&:name)
 	=> ["baz"]

+As you can see in the above examples, `Stashify::File` and `Stashify::Directory` can be created directly to define in-memory objects.
+This helps avoid the need to do silly things like write files to disk in order to get them to the desired destination.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.